Sizing a swim spa pool might be one of the most challenging questions when purchasing a spa tub.

 Choosing The Right Size Spa For Your Backyard

-The size of a spa depends on your intended use, be it a small relaxing evening in the spa tank or a large pool party for 8.
-Just ensure that your backyard has ample room for the spa tub, as there would be little point in getting a spa tub that doesn’t fit in.
+The spa size depends on your intended use- a small relaxing evening in the spa tank or a large pool party for 8.
+Just ensure that your backyard has ample room for the spa tub, as there would be little point in getting a tub that doesn’t fit in.

 Also, remember that your 7-9 feet spa will not be used at its fullest if there aren’t enough people to enjoy it, making it unnecessarily large.
 And naturally, the larger the tub, the more expensive it will be.